What Is Functional Nutrition?

 It recognizes that what is right for one person with a certain health history (and set of lifestyle factors) may not be right for another.

-To be sure, the success of Functional care is dependent on an open relationship between patients and their healthcare practitioners.
+To be sure, the success of Functional care is dependent on an open relationship between clients and their healthcare practitioners.

 Because in order to treat a person to the best of their ability, we must know everything they can about the person’s health history – not just their current symptoms, but also their past history, lifestyle and stress levels, and one of the most important factors, diet.

-Yet time and time again, we hear from people that they’ve been to a wide variety of doctors (and even specialists), trying to find the answer to why they can’t heal from their chronic illness.
+Yet time and time again, we hear from people that they’ve been to a wide variety of functional nutritionists (and even specialists), trying to find the answer to why they can’t heal from their chronic illness.

 The current standard of care makes a diagnoses based on symptoms – which is problematic because many conditions have similar symptoms… meaning that you’ll be playing a guessing game, which is frustrating!